project-everest/vale/README.md

 See the [CODE](./CODE.md) file for more details on the various files in the repository.

+# Documentation

+See the [Vale documentation](./doc/index.html) for a description of the Vale language and Vale tool.

 # License

 Vale is licensed under the Apache license in the [LICENSE](./LICENSE) file.